jfrank-nih/.github/.github/ISSUE_TEMPLATE/component.md

 > **ESTIMATE** TBD

+## Design Definition of Done
+When all criteria below are met.

+### Baseline Discovery (add any additional info or links)
+- [ ] Heuristics/Best Practices
+- [ ] Analytics
+*Related links:
+- [ ] Accessibility
+*Related links:

-### Variants Information
+### Design
+- [ ] Design component
+- [ ] Conduct Design QA
+** Meet with design team to do visual QA for colors, fonts, spacing (padding/margin), etc.
+- [ ] Get component approved by client

+### USWDS Component Equivalant
-*Is there a USWDS variant?
-If we are using it - include the names of the variants, and links to USWDS.
+*Is this a USWDS component?
+If so - are there variants?
 If we are creating something new, provide links to what it is based off of in resources section*
 * Related USWDS Links: *Here goes a URL to an existing web page*

+### Styling:
+*Anatomy of a component*
+- [ ] Use correct spacing (8px grid)
+Size, emphasis, alignment

+### Usage
+*When to use component and when to use variant(s)*
+Ex: Use primary button over secondary

+*Style Guide*
+Dos and Donts
+Ex: Don't have 1 button in CTS strip

+### Behaviors
+*Summary of state changes and behavoirs.
+AC's are more detailed.*

 ### Invision Mockups:
 *Here goes a URL to or the name of the mockup(s) in inVision to include hex codes, etc.*
   * Desktop: *insert link here, or enter N/A if not needed*
   * Tablet: *insert link here, or N/A if not needed*
   * Mobile: *insert link here, or N/A if not needed*

-### Additional background information for requirements:
- *Here goes documentation*

-### Notes
-*Some complementary notes if necessary:*
-* > Here goes a quote from an email
-* Here goes whatever useful information can exist…

 ### Acceptance Criteria for Behaviors
 *If a component changes its between breakpoints, or things show/hide, that gets captured here*